Daylesford is located 108kms north-west of Melbourne, about 90 minutes drive, and about 45kms north-east of Ballarat.

-The rolling hills and farmland of Daylesford and the Macedon Ranges are home to the greatest concentration of naturally occurring mineral springs in Australia.
-The Daylesford and Hepburn Springs area is noted as a centre for relaxation, health, wellbeing and of course pampering.
+Known by many as “Spa Country”, the rolling hills and farmland of Daylesford and the Macedon Ranges are home to the greatest concentration of naturally occurring mineral springs in Australia.

 Regionality is important here.
 In Daylesford and the Macedon Ranges guests may dine simply or lavishly, cheaply or expensively, but they will dine on food straight from the farms and on wine from the vineyards they can see.

 Fertile agricultural land is home to many acclaimed artisan food and wine producers.
 The village of Daylesford itself is an eclectic mix of cafes, quaint stores and galleries.
 Country roads are peppered with farm gates, roadside stalls featuring seasonal windfalls, cellar doors and much more.

 A two day stay will barely scratch the surface of what's on offer in this vibrant region.